marcduiker/durable-functions-use-cases/FraudDetection/challenge/frauddetection.md

     > For more info about *Azure Functions HttpTriggers* see this [Azure Functions University lesson](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/http-dotnet.md).

-2. The function should call a 3rd party web service that performs a fraud detection analysis on the transaction.
+2. Call a 3rd party web service that performs a fraud detection analysis on the transaction.
 This service does not return the analysis result immediate, it will only send back an Accepted HTTP status (202).
-Once the result is ready, the web service wil trigger a webhook with the result in the body.
-This webhook will be another HTTP triggered function in your Function App.
+Once the result is ready, the web service wil trigger a webhook with the result in the body (see step 3).

     > For this challenge I don't expect you to use a real fraud detection service.
 You can either make a call to some other service (e.g [webhook.site](https://webhook.site/) and trigger the 'webhook' yourself via a REST client.
 Or you can follow [my example](../src/DurableFunctions.UseCases.FraudDetection/Activities/AnalyzeAuditRecordActivity.cs) and make a call to GitHub, that starts a [workflow](../../.github/workflows/frauddetection_webhook.yml) which makes the webhook call back to your Function App.

-3.
+3. Expose an HTTP trigger function on a static URL (e.g. `http://localhost:7071/api/FraudResultWebhookClient`) that is used as the webhook in step 2.
+This endpoint should only allow POST requests and the request body is expected to contain the following payload:

+    ```json
+    {
+        "recordId": "<string ID of the record that has been submitted for analysis>",
+        "isSuspiciousTransaction":  "<boolean result>"
+    }
+    ```

+4.